AdobeDocs/commerce-admin-developer/src/pages/pattern-library/staging-patterns/module.md

 title: Scheduled Changes Module | Commerce Admin Development
 description: Learn about design standards for the scheduled changes module in the Adobe Commerce Admin application.
 edition: ee
+keywords:
+  - Extensions
+  - Staging
 ---

 # Scheduled changes module

-For all stage-able entities, a Scheduled Changes Module appears on the top of each entity’s page.
-An entity’s module provides a quick summary of scheduled updates, as well as controls to view, edit and preview individual updates.
+For all stage-able entities, a Scheduled Changes Module appears on the top of each entity's page.
+An entity's module provides a quick summary of scheduled updates, as well as controls to view, edit and preview individual updates.

 ## When to Use / When Not to Use